Use the Time you Have to Master a New Skill

-The global pandemic has forced us all to spend less time outside and more time indoors in order to keep ourselves and each other safe.
-Staying home for such long periods of time can feel monotonous, but there are ways in which you can use that time to your advantage.
-With the extra time we all have, now is the perfect time to enroll in an online course to help build new skills or polish old ones.
-If you are in need of a job, which many of us are, fostering a new skillset can help you to get one step closer to getting one.
-There are many online platforms that cater to online learning and allow you to receive certifications upon completion.
-There are also free platforms like YouTube, that contain a wealth of knowledgeable people creating free educational content such as mastering a new programming language.
+The global pandemic has forced us to spend less time outside and more time indoors to keep ourselves and each other safe.
+Staying home for such long periods can feel monotonous, but there are ways in which you can use this time to your advantage.
+With the extra time, we all have, now is the perfect time to enroll in an online course to help build new skills or polish old ones.
+If you need a job, which many of us are, fostering a new skill set can help you get a step closer to getting one.
+Many digital platforms cater to online learning and allow you to receive certifications upon completion.
+There are also free platforms like YouTube that contain a wealth of knowledgeable people creating free educational content such as mastering a new programming language.

 Zoom Zoom Zoom!

 We may not be able to meet in person, but that doesn’t mean that we can’t stay connected.
 The internet is an incredible tool that allows us to do just that.
-And the internet’s capabilities can also be used to help you network as well.
-Zoom is a video conferencing platform that allows users to set up virtual conference rooms.
-Many companies have turned to zoom to conduct job interviews and stay connected to staff.
-If you aren’t using Zoom already to connect with other’s professionally, now is a great time to start.
+In addition, the internet’s capabilities can also be used to help you network as well.
+For example, Zoom is a video conferencing platform that allows users to set up virtual conference rooms.
+Many companies have turned to Zoom to conduct job interviews and stay connected to their staff.
+If you aren’t using Zoom already to connect with others professionally, now is a great time to start.

 As stated earlier, we all have a lot more time on our hands than before.
-You can use this time to update your social media accounts.
-LinkedIn is the most popular site for recruiters to use to find potential employees, so creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
+One way you can use this time is to update your social media accounts.
+LinkedIn is the most popular social media site that recruiters use to find potential employees.
+Creating or polishing an existing LinkedIn account can help you appeal to potential employers and recruiters.
 Make sure that your profile is up to date with your current and past employment statuses.
 You can also utilize it to expound upon your employment experience and what you can bring to the table.